Despite Hacking Charges, US Tech Industry Fought To Keep Ties To Russia Spy Service

 For over a thousand years, Christians did not charge interest on loans to other Christians.
 That was a crime, called usury.

+Truly, truly I say to you; All the Christians in the US that have any sway over church policies have become outrageously greedy bastards lately.
+They couldn't ever admit this to themselves though, so good luck trying to get them to admit it in public.

-something something (Score:2)
+something something (Score:3)

 Greed and something.